docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-class.rst

 ******************
 ``Object``

-Collects the enumerated values that can be used in the :ref:`container-alignment` and :ref:`container-alignChildren` properties of controls and containers, and in the alignment property used to set a control's :ref:`controlobj-titlelayout` property.
+Collects the enumerated values that can be used in the :ref:`container-properties-alignment` and :ref:`container-properties-alignChildren` properties of controls and containers, and in the alignment property used to set a control's :ref:`controlobj-titlelayout` property.
 Read only.

 Use these constants to set the alignment.
 For example::

   myGroup.alignment = [ScriptUI.Alignment.LEFT, ScriptUI.Alignment.TOP]

-When you query the :ref:`container-alignment` property, it returns index values that correspond to the constants as shown.
+When you query the :ref:`container-properties-alignment` property, it returns index values that correspond to the constants as shown.
 Constant values are:

 - ``ScriptUI.Alignment.TOP`` (1)